– “A SEATTLE WOMAN KEEPS RETURNING TO, AND REDISCOVERING, THE COUNTRY” –

-MOSCOW, 1994 – I keep returning to Russia because my heart tells me to.
+MOSCOW, 1994: I keep returning to Russia because my heart tells me to.
 I’ve visited here 10 times since 1980 – as a student, journalist, and traveler.
-I’ve come to know and love this place as communist, as near-capitalist, and most recently as an undecided mess between the two.
+I’ve come to know and love this place as communist, near-capitalist, and most recently as an undecided mess between the two.

-GROWING UP IN MONTANA, my friends and I chanted slogans such as “heathen commies!” and “better dead than Red!” as we scanned the skies with 10-year-old eyes, seeking out pretend Russian missiles before scrambling into our make-believe bomb shelters.
+Growing up in Montana, my friends and I mimicked slogans overheard from grownups – “heathen commies!” and “better dead than Red!” – as we scanned the skies with 10-year-old eyes, seeking out pretend Russian missiles before scrambling into our make-believe bomb shelters.

-Later, in college, I annoyed my parents by taking a Russian-language class; my father furious when I announced I was majoring in Russian and area studies.
+Later, in college, I annoyed my parents by taking a Russian-language class; my father was furious when I announced I was majoring in Russian and area studies.
 To my surprise, its linguistic puzzles and political/economic complexities captivated me and disciplined my brain.
-In 1980, I was among the first Americans allowed to live with Russian students in a Leningrad/St. Petersburg dormitory.
+In 1980, I was among the first Americans allowed to live with Russian students in a Leningrad (now St. Petersburg) dormitory.
 I lived as they did, standing in the same go-slow lines for items like oranges and toilet paper.
-I got to know Russian professors, writers and artists and learned to admire them for their mental and physical stamina to survive under a system that made their lives so difficult.
+I grew to know Russian professors, writers, and artists, admiring them for their mental and physical stamina to survive under a system that made their lives so difficult.

-A DIFFERENT RUSSIA.
-But as the next months passed, something kept calling.
-How could I turn my back on people from whom I had learned so much?
+Yet, as the next months passed, something kept calling.
+How could I turn my back on Russians from whom I had learned so much?
 A chance to return to Russia last spring came on short notice – no time to plan.
 Perhaps deciding quickly was better.
-I wasn’t quite sure how I would react to what’s changed: in Russia, in Russians, in me.
+I wasn’t quite sure how I would react to what might have changed: in Russia, in Russians, in me.
 A year earlier, there was no such thing as spur-of-the-moment travel to Russia.
 Today, travelers can get a visa on a day’s notice at Seattle’s new Russian Consulate.
 And Russia won’t wait.
 It’s every cliche you’ve heard: history in the making, a living laboratory of change, and so on.

 “We try to do business with Russian mom-and-pop outfits, like the new car co-op,” one friend said.
 “That way, we get to know them, and it’s our small way of helping turn this economy around.”
 I liked that.